JBlond/debian_build_apache24/README.md

 cd debian_build_apache24
 ```

-if you are on RedHat / CentOS / fedora
+if you are on RedHat / CentOS / fedora / scientific linux
 ```
 git checkout redhat
 ```